5 Things Orthodox Christians Should Know About Reformed Christianity

 • Final hymn

-The Reformed will support this with Scripture verses and ideas from Scripture.
+Reformed Christians will support this with Scripture verses and ideas from Scripture.
 Some churches will apply the Regulative Principle of Worship (RPW) more liberally or conservatively than others.
 Some denominations will have the congregation sing Psalms and hymns, others will include saying the Apostles’ Creed.
 These differences are minor, but stem from a concern to apply the same principle.

 4. The Eucharist is just a symbol